-- 3.8.1.
-The Council will need an additional resource to deal with the disposal of the properties that are identified for disposal in this report and to deal with the disposal of the non-operational properties, which can be disposed of using the Head of Valuation and Asset Management's existing delegated powers and also those properties which will be identified in the forthcoming review of the operational portfolio.
+- 3.15.1.
+The Council will need an additional resource to deal with the disposal of the properties that were identified for disposal in the Cabinet report and to deal with the disposal of the non-operational properties, which can be disposed of using the Head of Valuation and Asset Management's existing delegated powers and also those properties which will be identified in the forthcoming review of the operational portfolio.
 This will cost up to £400,000 per annum for up to 3 years.
-This cost can be recovered from revenue savings from the sale of the properties.
-(This cost will fund 1 x Disposals' Programme Manager, 2 x disposal surveyors and 1 x Conveyancing solicitor). - 3.8.2.
+(This cost will fund 1 x Disposals' Programme Manager, 2 x disposal surveyors and 1 x Conveyancing solicitor). - 3.15.2.
 The valuations for the properties, do not include disposal costs, which will be around 2.5% of the proceeds of sale.
-(This will include agents and auction fees etc). - 3.8.3.
-Disposal of these properties/using the proceeds of sale to repay debt, will reduce the volatility of the Council's budgets, as the Council will not be exposed to void property costs such as empty rates, management, repairs and reletting costs and will not be exposed to bad debt from tenant default/ failure. - 3.9.
-Exempt Appendix 1 sets out details of the 30 non-operational properties, which it is recommended are disposed of.
-This Exempt Appendix includes properties with an asset value of £34.273M, which can be disposed of over the next 5 years.
-The sale of some of these properties will result in a loss of net rental income of £1.582M pa, however this will be more than compensated for by the saving in debt interest, of £2.707MM pa once the capital receipts from the sales are used to repay debt.
+(This will include agents and auction fees etc). - 3.15.3.
+Disposal of these properties/using the proceeds of sale to repay debt, will reduce the volatility of the Council's budgets, as the Council will not be exposed to void property costs such as empty rates, management, repairs and reletting costs and will not be exposed to bad debt from tenant default/ failure. - 3.16.
+Exempt Appendix 1 of the Cabinet report set out details of the 30 non-operational properties, which were recommended for disposal.
+This Exempt Appendix also included properties with an asset value of £34.273 M, which can be disposed of over the next 5 years.
+The sale of some of these properties will result in a loss of net rental income of £1.589M pa, however this will be more than compensated for by the saving in debt interest, of £2.707M pa once the capital receipts from the sales are used to repay debt.
 (Net gain of £1.118M pa.)
-Details of these losses of rent, savings in servicing debt and the net position are set out in Exempt Appendix 1.
+Details of these losses of rent, savings in servicing debt and the net position were set out in Exempt Appendix 1 to the Cabinet report.

-- 3.10.
+- 3.17.
 The second phase of the review which is well under way is focusing on operational properties, this will result in lower levels of capital receipts and revenue savings than the first phase of the review but will result in higher cost avoidance savings, for example, in the need to spend money tackling the required maintenance at these properties.
-It is anticipated that a report concerning phase 2 of the review will be able to go to Cabinet and if required Overview and Scrutiny Committee in early 2025. - 3.11.
-However, as services are run from these properties, this part of the review will take longer, as it will involve consultation with and input from service users, the public, staff, other stakeholders, service departments and the Council's finance and legal teams. - 3.12.
+It is anticipated that a report concerning phase 2 of the review will be able to go to Cabinet and if required Overview and Scrutiny Committee in early 2025. - 3.18.
+However, as services are run from these properties, this part of the review will take longer, as it will involve consultation with and input from service users, the public, staff, other stakeholders, service departments and the Council's finance and legal teams. - 3.19.
 The second phase of the review will consider operational properties as follows: